About the Talent

 What is Cosmic Dash?

-There are three important websites when it comes to a proper Cosmic Dash experience.
+There are three important websites that constitute the proper Cosmic Dash experience.
 Those websites are the current website you’re on, the story archive website, the tumblr, which features fan art and blog posts about the comic, and the Facebook page.

 Q: Will this F.A.Q. ever update?